algosup/2024-2025-project-3-quickest-path-team-5/documents/QA/TestPlan.md

 ### Google Test

-GoogleTest is a testing framework tailored to Google’s requirements.
+GoogleTest is a testing framework tailored to Google's requirements.
 It supports writing and executing unit tests.

 > A framework is a conceptual structure serving as a support or guide for building systems.